korcek-juraj/epfl-ada16-project/Instagram-Classification/README.md

 If you do not have python3, you can download and install it from [python.org](https://www.python.org/downloads/).

-You can install library requirements with following command.
+If you are running the code on your laptop you can install library requirements with following command.
 ```
 $ pip install requirements.txt
 ```
+For Amazon AWS EC2 servers we suggest using [Machine Learning AMI](https://aws.amazon.com/marketplace/pp/B01M0AXXQB) (Amazon Machine Image) which has all the necessary machine learning libraries pre-installed.

 If you want to run script from shell instead of the notebook just replace `%run ./script.py ...` with `python3 script.py ...`.
 For example: